anshulljadon/Data-Business-Analysis-Portfolio/README.md

 # Anshul Jadon : Data-Business-Analysis-Portfolio
+# About me
+Hi, I’m Anshul — a data enthusiast with a passion for turning raw data into powerful business insights.
-This repository demonstrates my proficiency in data analysis and visualization using tools such as Excel, Python, SQL, Power BI, Tableau, and PowerPoint.
+With a background in business analytics, I specialize in data storytelling and decision-making using tools like Excel, SQL, Python, Power BI, Tableau, and PowerPoint.